 - Boompole: K-Tec Graphite with Pearstone shock mount.

 - C-stand or light stand with grip head.

 Yes, factors like location of interview, size of crew, and budget all effect what an audio setup can look like.
-However, with an understanding of the best use of some great tools and the know how of putting them to best use, you give yourself the piece of mind knowing that most important production element in your interview does not interfere with the most important reason you are recording your interview in the first place…
+However, with an understanding of the best use of a standard kit of great tools you give yourself the piece of mind that most important technical production element in your interview does not interfere with the most important reason you are recording your interview in the first place…

 To capture a great conversation!

 Have some interview audio tips you’d like to share?
 Post your suggestions in the comments below!